Nothing in my business is as important as being in a consistent rhythm of content creation.

 I hope that in the future, when I read the stuff I’m writing now, I’ll be embarrassed then.
 We are always in development, a work in progress forever.

-You have to publish to truly learn and grow.
+You have to create and publish to truly learn and grow.

 Don’t worry about making a bad first impression.
 You have an unlimited number of chances.